stonepros/stone/doc/rados/operations/health-checks.rst

 Detailed information about which PGs are affected is available from::

-  ceph health detail
+  stone health detail

 In most cases the root cause is that one or more OSDs is currently down; see the discussion for ``OSD_DOWN`` above.

 The state of specific problematic PGs can be queried with::

-  ceph tell <pgid> query
+  stone tell <pgid> query

 PG_DEGRADED
 ___________